 There are almost 285 million people around the world with visual impairment.
 Many treatments and technological innovations are developed.
-The bionic eye may sound like a science fiction thing but it has actually been turned into reality .
+The bionic eye may sound like a science fiction thing, but it has been turned into reality.

 This works by bridging the gap between light entering the eye and the optic nerve that communicates images to the brain so we can distinguish the things we see.

-The team has used lab-created biological tissue for its artificial retina, and since it does not incorporate any rigid foreign materials, the device is less likely to cause problems once implanted.
+The team has used lab-created biological tissue for its artificial retina.
+Since it does not incorporate any rigid foreign materials, the device is less likely to cause problems once implanted.
 This implant is soft and water-based and is eco-friendly.

-This implant has only been tested in lab environment.
-Now they are planing to expand its functionality.
+This implant has only been tested in a lab environment.
+Now they are planning to expand its functionality.

 Will it be a Cyborg Future?

-The team encorporate any rigid foreign materials, the device is less likely to cause problems once implanted.
-“A biological synthetic implant is soft and water-based, so much more friendly to the eye environment,” explained Restrepo-Schild.
-Lab-created biological tissue for its artificial retina are soft and easy.
+The team incorporates any rigid foreign materials.
+The device is less likely to cause problems once implanted.
+“A synthetic biological implant is soft and water-based, so much more friendly to the eye environment,” explained Restrepo-Schild.
+Lab-created biological tissue for its artificial retina is soft and easy.